veertuinc/anka-docs/anka-virtualization-cli/troubleshooting/cli/anka-create-stuck-or-failing.md

 - The Anka app creation process runs for hours and never completes.
 - `installation failed: Bad address`
 - `AMRestorePerformRestoreModeRestoreWithError failed with error: 1`
+- `status 70`, especially after upgrading the host to 15.5 or above.

 {{< hint info >}}
 To get more verbose errors, run `ANKA_CLICK_DEBUG=1 anka --debug create...`.
 If the click scripts fail, you can get the `/tmp/_last.png` generated when `ANKA_CLICK_DEBUG=1` to see what the last screen was in the VM before the failure.